 - A 12V power cable

-A new temperature control system is being developed for the MWP unit which will be a free add on for current users.
+- A temperature control system is available for both MWP units which is currently a free add-on for users

 Behavioural studies in the MWP include: